FreeRDP/Remmina/README.md

 # IMPORTANT NOTICE

-We are moving to [gitlab](https://gitlab.com/Remmina/Remmina)
+We have moved to [gitlab](https://gitlab.com/Remmina/Remmina)

-From the 1st of July 2018 the following links have to be used instead og GitHub.
+Since the 1st of July 2018 the following links have to be used instead of GitHub.

 * [issues URL](https://gitlab.com/Remmina/Remmina/issues)
 * [wiki URL](https://gitlab.com/Remmina/Remmina/wikis/home)